RhetTbull/osxphotos/README.md

   --person TEXT   search for person(s)
   --album TEXT    search for album(s)
   --uuid TEXT     search for UUID(s)
-  --json          Print output in JSON format
+  --favorite      search for photos marked favorite --notfavorite   search for photos not marked favorite --hidden        search for photos marked hidden --nothidden     search for photos not marked hidden --missing       search for photos missing from disk --notmissing    search for photos present on disk (e.g. not missing) --json          Print output in JSON format
   -h, --help      Show this message and exit.
 ```

 Example: find all photos with keyword "Kids" and output results to json file named results.json: